 Scampston, North Yorkshire

-Wolds Way Lavender have really been developing their family friendly offering and have a great maze, land train and laswn games.
+Wolds Way Lavender have really been developing their family friendly offering and have a great maze, land train and lawn games.
 It’s a great family day out.

 Treasurer’s House is a National Trust property in the centre of York, right next to York Minster.
 The house itself is a quirky eclectic mix of styles and the gardens are a beautiful oasis is the middle of busy York.
 Usual National Trust fees apply to the house, but the gardens are free to enter.

-Have a look at our review of Treasurer’s House.
+Have a look at our review of Treasurer’s House here.

 If you are looking for adventure, check out Go Ape’s site for their exhilarating Tree Top Adventure or the Segway Trek.
 Once they have finished there, there is an adventure playground at Dalby and a cafe, or you can take your own picnics or barbecues.

 Have a look at our review of Go Ape at Dalby Forest here.